marcfeather/Ready_to_use_TicketIT/readme.md

 ### Recaptcha

 --> However the recaptcha is not required for the connection !

---> To activate Recaptcha, please inform your public key in<br />
-    the file '/resources/views/auth/login.blade.php' in data-sitekey='your_public_site_key'

---> It's possible that your Recaptcha does not work in localhost configuration
+--> It's possible that your Recaptcha does not work in localhost configuration.

+You have two steps for activate your Recaptcha :
+1 - Inform your public key in the file '/resources/views/auth/login.blade.php' (data-sitekey='your_public_site_key')
+2 - Uncomment /*'g-recaptcha-response' => 'required',*/ in '/app/Http/Controllers/Auth/AuthController.php'

+-> Now, your Recaptcha is required and it work !

 ### Emails